-Basic Sciences researchers and teachers find their homes in five academic departments, each of which focuses on a particular discipline or range of disciplines within the biomedical sciences.
+Basic Sciences researchers and teachers find their homes in four academic departments, each of which focuses on a particular discipline or range of disciplines within the biomedical sciences.
 The departments provide the framework for collaboration among investigators of similar interest and training the next generation of scientists.

 Biochemistry is the field of study of the chemical basis of biological processes.
 As research develops, the field uses new tools and approaches to address problems in more detail.
 Biochemistry began here even before the founding of Vanderbilt University with lectures being given in the Medical Department of the University of Nashville in 1851, with the Department of Biochemistry starting under that name in 1925.
 Through its history since then the Department has flourished under the direction of five chairmen and currently has 20 primary faculty and a Ph.D. program.